“Southern, soul food collard greens with smoked turkey legs. Simmered with onions, garlic, red pepper flakes and smoked turkey for a robust, flavor!”

 These fresh collard greens are simmered away in a rich chicken broth infused with flavors from fresh onions, garlic, red pepper flakes, and that smokey, salty turkey leg.

-It’s these simple, non-fancy ingredients that produces some of the best collard greens I’ve ever had!
-I can wolf down several bowls!
+It’s these simple, non-fancy ingredients that produce some of the best collard greens I’ve ever had!
+I can wolf down several bowls

 Soul Food Collard Greens